-The International Safety Equipment Association (ISEA) will honor Daniel K. Shipp, past ISEA President and safety industry expert, with the 2017 Robert B. Hurley Distinguished Service Award, at the association’s Award Dinner on Nov.
+The International Safety Equipment Association (ISEA) honored Daniel K. Shipp, past ISEA President and safety industry expert, with the 2017 Robert B. Hurley Distinguished Service Award, at the association’s Award Dinner on Nov.
 29 at the Westin Arlington in Arlington, Va.
 ISEA presents the award each year to an individual who has made a significant contribution to the advancement and promotion of workplace safety and health.

 “During his 24 years as President, Dan established ISEA as the “Voice of the Safety Equipment Industry,”” stated Eric Beck, Strategic Marketing Consultant for MSA Safety and ISEA Board Chairman.
 “The positive impact of his contributions to the industry is undeniable, and the health and life-saving impact for workers is inspirational.
 Dan has rightfully established himself as a pillar of this industry.”